 He also tells us of how, during one festival period, the team had to skate around a Christmas tree, positioned at centre ice, as the winch for raising it up and out of the way had broken.
 There were pine needles everywhere remembered Kenny with a laugh!

 Progressing through the Glasgow ranks, playing for the first team Dynamos and then the Great Britain U18 team, Kenny, now an apprentice joiner by trade, decided that a move away from Glasgow might be just the sort of lift he needed.

 A conversation with then Nottingham Panthers supremo, Gary Keward, gave him the opportunity to do just that, and so he moved south to join the East Midlands club – the year was 1982.
 He fondly recalls his time there:

-My first Panthers game was at Billingham, when we arrived back at the Ice Stadium at 1.00 am fans were already queuing up for tickets, it was unbelievable, back in Glasgow we had to throw people in to try to get a crowd!
+My first Panthers game was at Billingham, we arrived back at 1am to the Ice Stadium, fans were already queuing up for tickets, it was unbelievable, in Glasgow we had to throw people in to try to get a crowd!